sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/voices4.svg'</img>

 And even more interesting if we bring the various voices offset in time.
+(Note that the rest keyword used in a Pitch block will not be voiced.)

 4. Adding graphics
 ------------------